stream-utils/streaming-json-stringify/README.md

 ## Example

 The main use case for this is to stream a MongoDB query to a web client.
+This is to be used only with streaming arrays, not objects.

 ```js
 var streamify = require('json-array-stream')